 So how does horse riding help to tone your body?

-- Upper body and arms – Steering a horse uses more muscles than you might think, especially if you have head strong horse or one that drops his head a lot.
+- Upper body and arms – Steering a horse uses more muscles than you might think, especially if you have a headstrong horse or one that drops his head a lot.
 When your instructor tells you to ‘lift the horse’s head’ they’re telling you to use your upper body strength to bring their head up.

-- Thighs – Take your stirrups away and you’ll quickly realise how much you use your thighs to stay in the saddle.
-Even with stirrups you’re still using your thighs, whether its to control your horse’s speed or keep yourself in the saddle your thighs are getting a good workout.
+- Thighs – Take your stirrups away and you’ll quickly realize how much you use your thighs to stay in the saddle.
+Even with stirrups, you’re still using your thighs, whether its to control your horse’s speed or keep yourself in the saddle your thighs are getting a good workout.

 - Legs – When riding you don’t just hang your legs down, you use them to keep your position which means that you’re engaging your leg muscles with every second spent in the saddle.

 - Core strength – Horse riding strengthens your core because you need to use balance and coordination to stay in the saddle.
-Yes the saddle and stirrups will help inexperienced riders stay in the saddle but even with that you’ll still need to use balance to stay upright and not bounce out of the saddle.
+Yes, the saddle and stirrups will help inexperienced riders stay in the saddle but even with that, you’ll still need to use your balance to stay upright and not bounce out of the saddle.